EQUIPMENT FOR THE PREPARATION OF AMORPHOUS AND NANOCRYSTALLINE/NANOSTRUCTURED MATERIALS by rapid quenching from the melt:

 Some of these equipment are unique in Romania and even in Europe.

-The complex equipment for the preparation of amorphous and nanocrystalline materials include: special chambers for materials processing in air, vacuum and inert atmosphere, induction coil-crucible systems, medium and high frequency generators, and special equipment for the process parameters control.
+The complex equipment for the preparation of amorphous and nanocrystalline materials include: laser drilling system for the preparation of nozzles in the quartz crucibles, special chambers for materials processing in air, vacuum and inert atmosphere, induction coil-crucible systems, medium and high frequency generators, and special equipment for the process parameters control.